Hey-Mantle/nextjs-element-template/README.md

 ### HTTPS Development

-For iframe testing, you should be using HTTPS by default to avoid problems with mixed protocols. `npm run dev` uses `https` by default.
+For iframe testing, you should be using HTTPS by default to avoid problems with mixed protocols. `npm run dev` uses HTTPS by default on port 3000.

+**Note:** If you encounter "localhost refused to connect" or iframe rendering issues in Chrome:
+- Ensure your development server is running on HTTPS (default with `npm run dev`)
+- Verify the port matches your Mantle element configuration (default is 3000)
+- Check that your browser allows self-signed certificates for localhost
+- **If using ngrok or a custom Mantle instance**: Set `NEXT_PUBLIC_MANTLE_URL` to match your Mantle host URL (e.g., `https://mantle-kristian.ngrok.io`).
+This is required for the Content-Security-Policy `frame-ancestors` directive to allow iframe embedding.